billforsternz/pgn2line/README.md

 file comprising all games featuring that text - which includes all games played by anyone named Forster.

-Another example, in a Nakamura-Carlsen game, the format includes the text "Nakamura-Carlsen".
+Another example, in a Nakamura-Carlsen game, the format used will generate the text "Nakamura-Carlsen" as part of the line prefix.
 Search for all lines with that text and you get all such games ready for immediate conversion back into PGN.

+By way of contrast, text searching in PGN games can only ever find fragments of games, with no immediate way of accessing the containing game.

 Usage: